ibm-cloud-docs/EventStreams/messagehub057.md

 ### Problem

 The Java Virtual Machine (JVM) caches DNS lookups.
-When the JVM resolves an IP address for a host name, it caches the IP address for a specified period of time, known as the time-to-live (TTL).
+When the JVM resolves an IP address for a host name, it caches the IP address for a specified period of time, known as the time to live (TTL).
 Some Java configurations set the JVM TTL so that it never refreshes a host name’s IP address until the JVM is restarted.
 An example configuration is one that has a security manager.

 ### Workaround